canonical/grafana-k8s-operator/README.md

 [Charmed Grafana (`grafana-k8s`)][Grafana operator] is a charm for [Grafana].

-The charm imposes configurable resource limits on the workload, can be readily integrated with various data sources such as [prometheus][Prometheus operator] or [loki][Loki operator], automatically generates topology dropdowns, and comes with built-in alert rules for self-monitoring.
+This charm imposes configurable resource limits on the workload, can be readily integrated with various data sources such as [prometheus][Prometheus operator] or [loki][Loki operator], automatically generates topology dropdowns, and comes with built-in alert rules for self-monitoring.